The SF 50 is the official form the government uses to determine your retirement eligibility and to calculate your federal retirement pension.

 Some people have kept each form.
 But I’ve met lots of federal employees who just threw their SF-50s away because they didn’t realize how important they were.

-Either way, before you file your retirement paperwork, you’ll want to make sure you have a copy of *every* SF-50.
+Either way, before you file your federal retirement paperwork, you’ll want to make sure you have a copy of *every* SF-50.
 Why?

 Let me share a story two stories with you…